agrc/gis.utah.gov/_posts/2019-04-24-gis-wisdom.md

 Topology is all about rules.
 Essentially, it allows us to keep our data clean by defining a set of spatial expectations.
 We are able to validate when needed and also allow for the inevitable exception.
 Topology is so powerful because once you define the rules, you are then free to focus your efforts on other aspects of the data.

 Similarly, we also benefit from predefined rules -- or better yet, principles.
 For example, think about driving an automobile.
-We learn the rules-of-the-road before set foot in the vehicle.
+We learn the rules-of-the-road before we get behind the wheel.
 Why?
 Because we don’t want to create the rules ‘on-the-fly’.
 Knowing the rules-of-the-road in advance, allows us to focus on more enjoyable things, such as conversation or a good audiobook.

 Oddly, there's something freeing about having predetermined principles.
 Knowing our principles allows us to then explore greater things.

 Learn the [basics of topology](https://pro.arcgis.com/en/pro-app/help/data/topologies/topology-basics.htm) and how it might assist you with data management.

 <br/>
-Drop me an email If you can think of other forms of GIS wisdom.
+Drop me an [email](mailto:gbunce@utah.gov) If you can think of other forms of GIS wisdom.
 I'll start a running list and post them below.